-Kristen Mark, PhD, MPH is the Director of the SHPLab and an Assistant Professor of Health Promotion at University of Kentucky.
+Kristen Mark, PhD, MPH is the Director of the SHPLab and Associate Professor of Health Promotion at University of Kentucky.
 Dr. Mark holds a PhD in Health Behavior and an MPH in Biostatistics, both from Indiana University where she trained and collaborated with researchers at the Kinsey Institute and the Center for Sexual Health Promotion.
 Her research is focused in the area of sexual desire and satisfaction in couple relationships, and she has conducted studies on desire discrepancy, infidelity, predictors of sexual and relationship satisfaction, and women’s sexual health, to name a few.
 Dr. Mark teaches classes in sexuality education, foundations of health promotion, women’s health, sexual health promotion, research methods, and statistics.
 Dr. Mark also regularly contributes to media outlets such as Men’s Health and Cosmopolitan, and she consistently blogs for Psychology Today, The Huffington Post, Kinsey Confidential, and Good in Bed.
 Email Dr. Mark: firstname.lastname@example.org

-Christine Leistner, MA is a doctoral student in Health Promotion in the Department of Kinesiology & Health Promotion at the University of Kentucky.
+Christine Leistner, MA is a doctoral candidate in Health Promotion in the Department of Kinesiology & Health Promotion at the University of Kentucky.
 She received an M.A. in International Affairs with a concentration in public health from Ohio University and went on to work at the Greater Philadelphia Coalition Against Hunger in Philadelphia, PA before moving to Kentucky.
 Her research interests are broadly focused on the sexual and relational components of health disparities.
 She is very interested in women’s sexual health specifically from an intersectionality perspective focusing on how the intersection of race and gender influences health disparities in the United States.
 Additionally, she is interested in finding innovative training strategies for medical students targeted toward increasing awareness of the underlying issues related to health disparities.
 Email Christine Leistner: email@example.com

 Lindsey Mullis, MS is a doctoral student in Health Education Sciences in the Department of Kinesiology & Health Promotion at the University of Kentucky.
 She received her M.S. in Health Promotion and a certificate in Developmental Disabilities from the University of Kentucky after receiving her B.A. from Transylvania University in both Exercise Science & Psychology.
 Her interest focuses on the sexual health promotion and sexuality rights of individuals with intellectual and developmental disabilities.
 She is currently employed as the Health & Wellness coordinator for the Human Development Institute at the University of Kentucky and partners with the Kentucky Division of Developmental and Intellectual Disabilities to promote holistic healthy lifestyles for people with disabilities and the communities that serve them across the state of Kentucky.
 Email Lindsey Mullis: firstname.lastname@example.org

 Julie Lasslo, MPH is a doctoral student in health promotion at the University of Kentucky.
 Julie earned her BS in Health Education and her MPH in Community Health from Eastern Kentucky University.
-Her professional experiences include serving as the state safe aging coordinator for the department of public health, various positions as a campus health educator, and currently she teaches full time in the department of health promotion at EKU.
+Her professional experiences include serving as the state safe aging coordinator for the department of public health, various positions as a campus health educator, and currently she teaches full time in the department of health promotion at Eastern Kentucky University.
 Her research interests center around women’s health and rural health disparities.
 Email Julie Lasslo: Julie.Lasslo@uky.edu

-Ilya Okhotnikov, MS is a 3rd year doctoral student at the University of Kentucky in the Department of Family Sciences.
+Ilya Okhotnikov, MS is a 4th year doctoral student at the University of Kentucky in the Department of Family Sciences.
 His research interests include but are not limited to: a) marital/couple relationship quality, resilience, adjustment, satisfaction, and well-being; b) dyadic assessment theories, methods, and their application; c) transitions through life course, including transition to parenthood; d) family domestic and international diversity including ethic, religious/spiritual; and e) moral injury and post-traumatic growth in families of armed service personnel and veterans.
 A Russian by birth, Ilya has been an instructor for numerous undergraduate and graduate classes, presented his work at national and international religious and professional conferences, a trainer and coach conducting workshops on issues of marital communication, conflict resolution, and couple’s romance restoration in Ukraine, Belarus, and Russia.
 Ilya has been married since 1993; he and his wife have one teenage daughter.
 Email Ilya Okhotnikov: email@example.com

 Hartley Feld, R.N., M.S.N. is a PhD student at UK in the College of Nursing and a Robert Wood Johnson Foundation Future of Nursing Scholar.
 She was an Obstetrics nurse for 8 years and earned a Masters in Community and Public health Nursing from UK, is board certified as a Clinical Nurse Specialist in Community Health.
 Currently Hartley is faculty in Community and Public Health Nursing, leads Shoulder to Shoulder Global experiences in Ecuador, and oversees the global health opportunities for undergraduate nursing students.
 Hartley’s research interests are related to the determinants of maternal/child health; the social and environmental context of unintended pregnancy and family planning, health disparities and life course influences in reproductive health.
 Hartley is the PI of a qualitative study in Ecuador examining the context and barriers of reproductive health in a low-resource, peri-urban community.
 Email Hartley Feld: firstname.lastname@example.org